The Luka State: Career

 In 2014, Whitmore parted with founding members Ellis and Bell, the latter citing musical differences and leaving room for Jake Barnabas as drummer.
 This change coincided with a change to a more electronically enhanced sound, described by Clash as "all epic guitars and contagious synth lines".

-The band were invited on tour with One Night Only (band) in 2015 and so the band expanded, with Guitarist Lewis Pusey joining January of that year.
+The band were invited on tour with One Night Only in 2015 and so the band expanded, with guitarist Lewis Pusey joining January of that year.
 His first performance with the band was on set in London at the recording of The Believer music video.

 In 2017 The Luka State started writing music for their debut album, which would become Fall In Fall Out, in their Winsford rehearsal space whilst touring extensively across the UK and internationally.

-The band self funded the recording of Fall In Fall Out at The Pool studio in London between October 2017 and August 2018 with producer Jamie Evans.
-Additionally the track Bold was produced by Simon Edwards, formerly the bassist of Fairground Attraction and Billy Bragg’s touring band, in his home studio.
+The band self-funded the recording of Fall In Fall Out at The Pool studio in London between October 2017 and August 2018 with producer Jamie Evans.
+Additionally the track "Bold" was produced by Simon Edwards, formerly the bassist of Fairground Attraction and Billy Bragg’s touring band, in his home studio.

-Alan Moulder (producer of U2, Arctic Monkeys, Nine Inch Nails) and Mike Cave (who had worked with Lewis Capaldi) mixed the majority of the record, with Catherine Marks Mixing Bold and Tarek Musa Mixing What’s My Problem.
+Alan Moulder (producer of U2, Arctic Monkeys, Nine Inch Nails) and Mike Cave (who had worked with Lewis Capaldi) mixed the majority of the record, with Catherine Marks mixing "Bold" and Tarek Musa mixing "What's My Problem".

-The band originally planned to self release the album before signing to NYC based record label Anti Fragile in December 2019, and then signing to Shelter Music / BMG across Europe in November 2020.
+The band originally planned to self-release the album before signing to NYC based record label Anti Fragile in December 2019, and then signing to Shelter Music / BMG across Europe in November 2020.

-In May 2022 the band launched what will be their next album campaign, with the single "Bring Us Down" released alongside announcing their first headline tour of North America, planned for autumn 2022, following UK touring that begins at Two Thousand Trees Festival.
+In May 2022 the band launched what will be their next album campaign, with the single "Bring Us Down" released alongside announcing their first headline tour of North America, planned for autumn 2022, following UK touring that begins at 2000trees.
 The band's next album release details are still unknown.

 Football collaborations

 Their song Bring This All Together was featured in the game Dream League Soccer 2018.
 The song was also used by broadcasters Sky Sports across Europe 350 times a day, gaining the attention of music industry magazine Music Week which ran an article on the band's sync placement.
 Another song, Kick In The Teeth, was featured in Dream League Soccer 2019.
+Their song Bring Us Down was also featured on Dream League Soccer 2023.

-The band's music has been frequently played at football grounds across the UK, including at Manchester United F.C's home ground Old Trafford, as part of the pre-game warm up entertainment.

-In November 2018, The Luka State performed live at Wembley Stadium's fan zone ahead of the England Vs Croatia match being played that day.
+The band's music has been frequently played at football grounds across the UK, including at Manchester United F.C.'s home ground Old Trafford, as part of the pre-game warm up entertainment.
+In November 2018, The Luka State performed live at Wembley Stadium's fan zone ahead of the England vs Croatia match being played that day.

-Their song, Bring Us Down was also featured on Dream League Soccer 2023.